Chart Color Schemes

 Health outcomes in Seacombe Gardens are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Seacombe Gardens shows below-average health outcomes, with common health conditions prevalent at levels higher than the national average among older residents.
+Seacombe Gardens shows below-average health indicators with common conditions typical but higher than national averages among older residents.

 Frequently Asked Questions - Health